shoprunback/documentation/source/includes/prestashop/install.md

 <img src="../../images/prestashop/ps_modules-select-zip.png" />

 The module is now installed.
-You can now click on `Configure` to direclty go to the module configuration page.
+You can now click on `Configure` to directly go to the module configuration page.

 <img src="../../images/prestashop/ps1.7.2.5_modules-module-uploaded.png" />